Image of picture line

 Volume sold covered by this statement:

-Xxxxxxx [FSSG accepted soy standard] credits*
+Xxxxxxx [FSSG accepted soy scheme] credits*

 (* 1 credit is equivalent to …)